|

 My good little sister Frankie,

-you know how I am getting along I am not verry well yet though I am better
+how I am getting along I am not verry well yet though I am better than I have

 money

-down here. the rest of the regt that went to the front is back to the old
+here. the rest of the regt that went to the front is back to the old camp near

-camp near falmouth. all right they had two or three skirmishes with the
+falmouth. all right they had two or three skirmishes with the rebs while they

-rebs while they was gone but came out all right.
-I guess I had better not
+was gone but came out all right.
+I guess I had better not finish writing untill

 Wednesday morning May 13